 Furthermore, FinCEN requires that casinos must file CTRs for cash-ins or cash-outs exceeding $10,000 within a 24-hour period.
 This requires the aggregation of currency transactions from several different parts of the casino, including the gaming tables, electronic gaming machines, and casino cage activity, including credit (or marker limit) and front-money transactions.
 This requirement also includes a casino’s receipt of funds for each customer, bookkeeping entries for debits or credits into a customer’s casino account, and credit extensions exceeding $10,000.

 These gaming regulations in some instances are shared across borders.
-The reporting of large transactions within short time periods to the proper authorities is common best casino anti-money laundering practice in various countries.
+The reporting of large transactions within short time periods to the proper authorities is a common best casino anti-money laundering practice in various countries.
 Much like the United States FinCEN requirements to submit CTRs, other countries such as Canada employ similar regulations.
-Canada’s Financial Transactions and Reports Analysis Centre of Canada, commonly referred to as FINTRAC, requires a casino disbursement report be submitted when a casino disburses $10,000 or more to a client.
+Canada’s Financial Transactions and Reports Analysis Centre of Canada, commonly referred to as FINTRAC, requires a casino disbursement report to be submitted when a casino disburses $10,000 or more to a client.
 For updated information on FINTRAC regulations, view our continually updated newsletter on the latest news from FINTRAC.

 Top Suspicious Activities Cited by Casinos in SAR Filings